strangerstudios/restrict-with-stripe/readme.txt

 `add_action( 'rwstripe_connect_in_test_mode', '__return_true' );`

 == Changelog ==
+= 1.0.5 - 2023-03-21 =
+* ENHANCEMENT: Stripe Customer ID can now be added when creating a user.
+* ENHANCEMENT: Stripe Customer ID can now be edited when editing a user.

 = 1.0.4 - 2023-03-15 =
 * BUG FIX: Fixed issue where advanced settings may not be saved correctly.
 * BUG FIX: Fixed issue where application fee may not be calculated correctly.